 Author Thomas Mayor delivered the last keynote presentation of the day on the Uluru Statement from the Heart.
 He expressed the importance of having a First Nations Voice to Parliament protected by the Constitution, and invited delegates to participate in the process of having this legislated.

 The day ended on a musical note when author and performer Lucas Proudfoot introduced delegates to Ned, Sis and Aunty May during his performance of Blowing in the Breeze—a story about a young Indigenous boy and a non-indigenous girl who both grow up on Country, and the adventures they share.

 Throughout the day, the event was facilitated by Joanne Goodwin and Catharine Hydon (Hydon Consulting), who shared their own reflections on reconciliation and their learnings from the speakers.

-The 2020 ECA Reconciliation Connect gave us the opportunity to continue our conversation about reconciliation in the early childhood sector.
-We’d like to thank our speakers for sharing their multiple perspectives, expertise and experience to help us move a step further in our journey of reconciliation.
-Here are some of the highlights of the event:
+We’d like to thank all of our speakers for sharing their multiple perspectives, expertise and experience to help us move a step further in our reconciliation journey.